mapbox/mapbox-navigation-ios-examples/readme.md

 ## Installation

+_Installation with CocoaPods_

 1. `git clone git@github.com:mapbox/navigation-ios-examples.git`
 1. `cd navigation-ios-examples`
 1. `pod install`
 1. `open Navigation-Examples.xcworkspace/`
-1. Sign up or log in to your Mapbox account and grab a [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/).
+1. Sign up or log in to your Mapbox account and grab a [Mapbox access token](https://www.mapbox.com/help/define-access-token/).
-1. Open the Info.plist and paste your [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/) into `MGLMapboxAccessToken`.
-(Alternatively, if you plan to use this project as the basis for a public project on GitHub, place the access token in a plain text file named `.mapbox` or `mapbox` in your home directory instead of adding it to Info.plist.)
+1. Enter your Mapbox access token into the value of the `MGLMapboxAccessToken` key within the Info.plist file.
+Alternatively, if you plan to use this project as the basis for any open source application, [read this guide](https://www.mapbox.com/help/ios-private-access-token/) to learn how to best protect your access tokens.
 1. Run the application

 ## Add an example: